bfeif/denkmit/README.md

 ## Setup
 So, you want to Denkmit?
 At the moment, Denkmit only supports a terminal UI for learning German flashcards.
 Let's get the project set up:
 1. This project uses poetry for environment management, so install that first (instructions [here](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions)).
+2. Clone this repository, and `cd` into it.
-2. Initialize the project by running `./initialize_denkmit.sh`.
+3. Initialize the project by running `./initialize_denkmit.sh`.

 Great, the project is set up!
 Head to the next section to see how to start learning.